RoganDawes/P4wnP1/README.md

 So that's all

 ... no just joking.
-Four month without commits wouldn't have been passed if there isn't more.
+Four months without commits wouldn't have been passed if there isn't more.
 Up till here, there was no covert channel communication, right?!

 ### 4. Fire stage 1 of the covert channel payload ('FireStage1' command)
-- As we are able to print characters to the target, we are able to remote code run code.
-P4wnP1 uses this capability, to type out a PowerShell script, which builds and executes the covert channel communication stack.
+- As we are able to print characters to the target, we are able to remotly execute code.
+P4wnP1 uses this capability to type out a PowerShell script, which builds and executes the covert channel communication stack.
 This attack works in multiple steps:
     1. Keystrokes are injected to start a PowerShell session and type out stage 1 of the payload.
 Depending on how the command `FireStage1` is used, this happens in different flavours.
 By default a short stub is executed, which hides the command windows from the user, followed by the stage 1 main script.
 	2. The stage 1 main script comes in two fashions:
        - Type 1: A pure PowerShell script which is short and thus fast, but uses the infamous IEX command (this command has the capability to make threat hunters and blue teamers happy).
 This is the default stage 1 payload.